lmaesampson/DiseaseEcology/README.md

 # DiseaseEcology
 Can we define the field of disease ecology?
 Using natural language processing?
 We can sure try!

+**Project Overview**

+The field of disease ecology is both new and inherently interdisciplinary, and is thus difficult to define.
+Without a definition of what exactly disease ecology *is*, it is also difficult to design coursework or determine what skills a person should master in order to be successful in the field.

+To determine what is and is not disease ecology, we decided to combine two approaches: a survey in which we ask disease ecologists to define themselves, and an NLP analysis of the corpus of disease ecology literature to see what disease ecologists are researching.

 **Code**

 Contains code for cleaning and analyzing the corpus datasets.